 While Aritic PinPoint dashboard does give you an overview of your campaigns, here are 11 marketing metrics you must analyze carefully.

 11 Email Marketing Metrics that every marketing person should follow

 Once you have decided to take up email marketing channel for your business, there are key numbers that you should be watching.
-Given below are the list of 11 email marketing metrics that every business owner must follow.
+Given below are the list of 11 email marketing benchmark metrics that every business owner must follow.

 1. Open Rate

 One of the top email marketing metrics that you should measure is your open rate.
 It simply tells you the number of times your email has been opened.
 There are few things you can learn from your email open rate.

 - Which are the headlines that will compel your subscribers to open your email?

 - Which are the days on which your emails are opened the most?